chunky-dev/docs/ChunkyDocs/docs/user_interface/index.md

 ![Resource pack manager](../img/user_interface/right_pane/about_tab.png)

-The About tab has a few useful links in addtion to Chunky's copyright and credits.
+The About tab has a few useful links in addition to Chunky's copyright and credits.

 --8<-- "includes/abbreviations.md"